 Coffee tables can become breeding grounds for clutter.
 To create a more refined look, start with a clean slate and select accessories that will enhance your interiors.
 First things first?
 “Coffee table books,” says Hawkins.
 “Every coffee table needs some beautiful coffee table books.”
 A stack of your favorite reads will add a personal touch to the space; arrange them in neat piles to create a uniform feel.

 If the era of virtual meetings has taught us anything, it’s that the contents of a person’s bookshelf can reveal a lot about them.
-Let your shelving tell your story by curating accessories, books and objets d’art that speak to your character.
+Let your shelving tell a personal story by curating accessories, books and objets d’art that speak to your character.
 “I would really encourage people to incorporate personal pieces into their home,” says Hawkins.
 “They don’t necessarily have to go with your décor, but they add a point of interest.
 Have a shelf dedicated entirely to photos, for example; if anything has sentimental meaning, there’s always room for it.”

 The ultimate shelfie is all about balance.
 “Each shelf should have a purpose, but avoid symmetry,” says Hawkins.
 “If you’ve got two bookshelves next to one another, I would put a beautiful vase on the top shelf of one of them, for example, and another beautiful vase on the middle shelf of the other, so they’re not completely identical but there’s still unity there.”
 Alternate your books in horizontal and vertical positions to create a more eclectic feel.
 “If you’ve got a few books that are horizontal, it’s nice to put a little candle or vase on top of them,” Hawkins adds.
 “Our glass paperweights are amazing to use as bookends, as are our candle holders.
 But try not to over-clutter your shelves; sometimes one beautiful vase is enough.”